rjshap/AutoSharesAPI/api-documentation/authentication/README.md

 &#x20;

+## Callback URL

 A callback URL is a URL in your application where Auth0 redirects the user after they have authenticated.
 The callback URL for your app must be added to the **Allowed Callback URLs** field within Auth0 by our admins.
 If this field is not set, users will be unable to log in to the application and will get an error.

 &#x20;

 You will need to provide this URL and Logout URL .

-**As an example, allowed Callback URL** could be set to [`http://localhost:3000`](http://localhost:3000) if you are testing a local application.
+**## As an example, allowed Callback URL** could be set to [`http://localhost:3000`](http://localhost:3000) if you are testing a local application.

 &#x20;

-### Installation and Code changes for developers:
+## Installation and code changes for developers:

-Install as a dependency:

-You can install the Auth0 SPA SDK as a dependency of your application, useful if you're using a build system
+### You can install the Auth0 SPA SDK as a dependency of your application, useful if you're using a build system

+Install as a dependency....

 If you use npm or react,